Length

 - Good length (the ball landed in the gap, which is considered the best option).

-Length actually determines the height that the ball has reached after the bounce until it comes into contact with the batsman’s bat or the player himself.
-A ball that is served too short a distance is easy enough to hit; a ball from the full category also poses almost no serious danger to a player with a bat since it rarely goes sideways horizontally.
-That is why good length is defined as a compromise option: such a ball bounces at a sufficient distance from the batsman so that the deviation is sensitive enough for him; on the other hand, a player with a bat is still able to reach the projectile, which significantly reduces the probability of an out.
+Length in cricket actually determines the height that the ball has reached after the bounce until it comes into contact with the batsman’s bat or the player himself.
+A ball that is served at a distance that is too short is simple to hit; a ball that is in the full category also provides practically no severe hazard to a player who is using a bat since it seldom moves sideways horizontally.
+Good length is defined as a compromise option because it bounces at a sufficient distance from the batsman so that the deviation is sensitive enough for him.

 In fact, the line determines whether the batsman has room for maneuver, and if so, how large it is, which in turn gives him the opportunity to choose a suitable stroke for a particular episode.
-So, for example, if the ball was directed directly to the center, that is, into the wicket, the player with the bat must protect it at all costs; otherwise, he risks getting into an out with the wording Bowled.
+So, for example, if the ball was directed directly to the center, that is, into the wicket, the player with the bat must protect it at all costs; otherwise, he risks getting an out with the wording Bowled.
 Interestingly, bowlers, as a rule, try not to abuse this type of serve, directing the ball into the “corridor of uncertainty” in order to force the batsman to make a mistake, but not to make a mistake himself.

 This is interesting: according to statistics, in test matches, wickets are most often destroyed at Length Full (22%).
-In second place – Good length (10%).
+In second place – Good length in cricket(10%).